vpham6243/MBTA-Web-App-Project/instructions.md

   - [APIs.guru](https://apis.guru/)
   - [PublicAPIs.io](https://publicapis.io/)
 - Get Creative with AI - Stuck or looking for new ideas?
 Try using an AI tool for a quick brainstorming session!
 It can help you come up with fun feature ideas, suggest code snippets, or even troubleshoot API integrations.
 Think of it like having an extra teammate to bounce ideas off and make your project stand out.
+- Testing! - Write unit tests for your code.
+This is a great way to ensure that your code is working as expected and to catch any bugs before they become a problem.
+You can use the `unittest` module in Python to write and run your tests.
+Check out [this tutorial](https://realpython.com/python-testing/) for more information on testing in Python.

+---

+## ❗ Common Pitfalls

+Before wrapping up, here are some common issues students have run into.
+Skimming this list might save you hours of frustration.

+- 🔑 **API key not loaded**: If `MAPBOX_TOKEN` or your MBTA key is `None`, make sure you:
+  - Created a `.env` file,
+  - Called `load_dotenv()` in your Python script,
+  - Didn’t accidentally push `.env` to GitHub.

+- 🔗 **Malformed URL**: If the API URL isn’t working, print it out (`print(url)`) and try it in your browser to see what’s wrong.

+- 🧠 **KeyError or IndexError with JSON data**: The JSON structure isn’t always what you expect.
+Use `pprint(response_data)` to explore the structure before accessing deeply nested values.

+- 🌐 **Form not submitting**: Make sure your HTML `<form>` uses the correct `method="POST"` and `action="/nearest_mbta"`.

+- 🧭 **Babson has no MBTA stops nearby**: Test with a location *in* Boston (e.g., “Fenway Park”, “Museum of Science”) so you get meaningful API results.

+- 💻 **Your Flask app doesn’t restart when you update code**: Run it in **debug mode** with `app.run(debug=True)`.

 ---